 The response will include a list of specific route links where the driver has been speeding or driving into the wrong direction.
 A sample response might be "Entering link 55527933 at 41.9004,12.46567 into forbidden driving direction".

 You can provide the input data as specified in the request above.
 Alternatively, you can provide a trace file directly to the interface.
 For an interactive presentation of the example, see https://demo.support.here.com/examples/v3/rme_basic.
 A list of points and speed limits at those points can be provided and the Route Matching Extension will calculate a route through them.
 The trace data is inserted using a trace file in the formats CSV, GPX or NMEA.
 The trace file contains data such as coordinates, elevation or speed.
-For more information on input formats, see Input and output.
+For more information on input formats, see GPS trace formats and accuracy.
 You can also insert trace data by directly clicking onto points in the map.

 A route is shown on the map.
 Added to the route are text boxes with warnings about, for example, speed limits.
 The POST request returns a list of warnings at specific route links.
 For more information on output formats, see GPS trace formats and accuracy .